toliaqat/xenon-wiki/Contributing.md

 After you have made your changes, added the relevant test cases, and made sure they pass, it is time to commit!

 Please observe the following guidelines for writing a comprehensive commit message: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html

-See the [Gerrit workflow](Gerrit-workflow) document for a more comprehensive guide to using Git and Gerrit.